IsaacBurton/CustomizableCalculator/README.md

 # Calculator Component

    ## TODO
-      - Create an evaluate function that can be called by the user clicking the 'Enter' button or clicking 'Enter' on their keyboard
-         * Find a way to see if you can filter what the user can type, that way they aren't limited to clicking the buttons
-      - Pass in the allowed functions and use that to map to the FunctionButton component (need to create this as well)
-         * Might need to rename Function.jsx to something more specific like FunctionCheckbox
+      - Make it so that when the Instructor turns a function on or off, they can use the key on the keyboard (need to dynamically update)
       - Style the Calculator to make it user-friendly (look at other online calculators)